Coffee Shop Floor Plan

 Cashier and POS Station Floor Plan

-In a counter-service coffee shop, you’ll likely have one POS station where customers place orders with a cashier.
+• Terminal Placement: In a counter-service coffee shop, you’ll likely have one POS station where customers place orders with a cashier or near the food or tempting pastries in the display area or the counters.
 In a full-service coffee shop, set up POS stations in locations where your servers can easily access them.
-Or you might invest in handheld POS devices that your servers can use tableside.
-They’ll appreciate the reduced legwork.

 Emergency Exits Floor Plan

 Coffee shop blueprints must consider emergencies – use design software to map emergency exit routes.
-Be sure to communicate those routes to your staff and clearly mark external exits for customers.
+Be sure to let your staff know where these paths are, clearly mark external exits for customers, and incorporate egress paths and safety requirements.

 icon RESOURCE